sccn/sccn.github.io/tutorials/IV/IV.5_Data_Structures.md

 ```

 In general, fields *type*, *latency*, and *urevent* are always present
-in the event structure. *type* contains the event type. *latency*
+in the event structure:

+- *type* contains the event type
-contains the event latency in data point unit. *urevent* contains the
+- *latency* contains the event latency in data point unit
+- *urevent* contains the
 index of the event in the original (= "ur") urevent table (see below).

 Other fields like *position* are user defined and are specific to the
 experiment.

 The user may also define a field called *duration*
 (recognized by EEGLAB) for defining the duration of the event (if
 portions of the data have been deleted, the field *duration* is added
 automatically to store the duration of the break (i.e. boundary) event).

 If epochs have been extracted from the dataset, another field, *epoch*,
 is added to store the index of the data epoch(s) the event belongs to.

 To learn more about the EEGLAB event structure, see the [event
 processing tutorial](/Chapter_03:_Event_Processing "wikilink").

 There is also a separate "ur" (German for "original") event structure,
 *EEG.urevent* (in EEGLAB v4.2 and above), which holds all the event
 information that was originally loaded into the dataset plus events that